PlasmaPy/PlasmaPy/docs/contributing/coding_guide.rst

        """A function that accepts and returns Quantity arguments."""
        ...

-* The name of each lite-function should be the name of the original function with ``_lite`` appended at the end.
-For example, `~plasmapy.formulary.speeds.thermal_speed_lite` is the lite-function associated with `~plasmapy.formulary.speeds.thermal_speed`.
+* The name of each :term:`lite-function` should be the name of the original function with ``_lite`` appended at the end.
+For example, `~plasmapy.formulary.speeds.thermal_speed_lite` is the :term:`lite-function` associated with `~plasmapy.formulary.speeds.thermal_speed`.

-* Lite-functions assume SI units for all of arguments that represent physical quantities.
+* :term:`Lite-functions` assume SI units for all arguments that represent physical quantities.

-* Lite-functions should be defined immediately before the normal version of the function.
+* :term:`Lite-functions` should be defined immediately before the normal version of the function.

-* Lite-functions should be used by their associate non-lite counterpart, except for well reasoned exceptions.
+* :term:`Lite-functions` should be used by their associate non-lite counterpart, except for well reasoned exceptions.
 This is done to reduce code duplication.

-* Lite-functions are bound to their normal version as the ``lite`` attribute using the `~plasmapy.utils.decorators.lite_func.bind_lite_func` decorator.
-This allows the lite-function to also be accessed like ``thermal_speed.lite()``.
+* :term:`Lite-functions` are bound to their normal version as the ``lite`` attribute using the `~plasmapy.utils.decorators.lite_func.bind_lite_func` decorator.
+This allows the :term:`lite-function` to also be accessed like ``thermal_speed.lite()``.

-* If a lite-function is decorated with something like ``@njit``, then it should also be decorated with `~plasmapy.utils.decorators.helpers.preserve_signature`.
+* If a :term:`lite-function` is decorated with something like ``@njit``, then it should also be decorated with `~plasmapy.utils.decorators.helpers.preserve_signature`.
 This preserves the function signature so interpreters can still give hints about function arguments.

-* When possible, a lite-function should incorporate `numba's just-in-time compilation
+* When possible, a :term:`lite-function` should incorporate `numba's just-in-time compilation
   <https://numba.pydata.org/numba-doc/latest/reference/jit-compilation.html>`__
   or utilize Cython_.
 At a minimum any "extra" code beyond the raw calculation should be removed.

-* The name of the original function should be included in ``__all__`` near the top of each module, and the name of the lite-function should be included in ``__lite_funcs__``, which will then get appended to ``__all__``.
+* The name of the original function should be included in ``__all__`` near the top of each module, and the name of the :term:`lite-function` should be included in ``__lite_funcs__``, which will then get appended to ``__all__``.
 This is done so both the :term:`lite-function` and the original function get properly documented.